The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory by Brian Greene

 Number: The Language of Science by Tobias Dantzig

 Comments: Who is Fourier? is a book on Fourier transformation aimed at laymen.
 The Fourier transformation is essential in physics, especially in quantum mechanics.
 As trigonometric functions, complex numbers, vectors, and calculus are prerequisites to understanding Fourier transformation, it does cover the very basics, and with considerable success.
 Contrary to what the title suggests, Number: The Language of Science does not actually deal with how mathematics is used in science, but how the concept of number developed.
-Einstein wrote, ¡°This is beyond doubt the most interesting book on the evolution of mathematics which has ever fallen into my hands.¡± However, it seems that there were some problems in editing.
+Einstein wrote, ¡°This is beyond doubt the most interesting book on the evolution of mathematics which has ever fallen into my hands.¡± However, it seems that there were some problems with editing.
 In the most recent edition (2007) there were serious typos and omission of a figure.

 Physics history book (technical)